Francisco Franco: From the Spanish Civil War to World War II

-The first months
+First months

 Following the pronunciamiento of 18 July 1936, Franco assumed the leadership of the 30,000 soldiers of the Spanish Army of Africa.
 The first days of the insurgency were marked by an imperative need to secure control over the Spanish Moroccan Protectorate.
 On one side, Franco had to win the support of the native Moroccan population and their (nominal) authorities, and, on the other, he had to ensure his control over the army.
-His method was the summary execution of some 200 senior officers loyal to the Republic (one of them his own cousin).
+His method was the summary execution of some 200 senior officers loyal to the Republic (one of them was his own cousin).
 His loyal bodyguard was shot by Manuel Blanco.
 Franco's first problem was how to move his troops to the Iberian Peninsula, since most units of the Navy had remained in control of the Republic and were blocking the Strait of Gibraltar.
 He requested help from Benito Mussolini, who responded with an offer of arms and planes.
-In Germany Wilhelm Canaris, the head of the Abwehr military intelligence service, persuaded Hitler to support the Nationalists; Hitler sent twenty Ju 52 transport aircraft and six Heinkel biplane fighters, on the condition that they were not to be used in hostilities unless the Republicans attacked first.
+In Germany Wilhelm Canaris, the head of the Abwehr military intelligence service, persuaded Hitler to support the Nationalists; Hitler sent 20 Ju 52 transport aircraft and six Heinkel biplane fighters, on the condition that they were not to be used in hostilities unless the Republicans attacked first.
 Mussolini sent 12 Savoia-Marchetti SM.81 transport/bombers, and a few fighter aircraft.
 From 20 July onward Franco was able, with this small squadron of aircraft, to initiate an air bridge that carried 1,500 soldiers of the Army of Africa to Seville, where these troops helped to ensure rebel control of the city.
-Through representatives, he started to negotiate with the United Kingdom, Germany, and Italy for more military support, and above all for more aircraft.
-Negotiations were successful with the Germany and Italy on 25 July and aircraft began to arrive in Tetouan on 2 August.
-On 5 August Franco was able to break the blockade with the newly arrived air support, successfully deploying a convoy of fishing boats and merchant ships carrying some 3,000 soldiers; between 29 July and 15 August about 15,000 more men were moved.
+He successfully negotiated with Germany, and Italy for more military support, and above all for more aircraft.
+On 25 July aircraft began to arrive in Tetouan and on 5 August Franco was able to break the blockade, successfully deploying a convoy of fishing boats and merchant ships carrying some 3,000 soldiers; between 29 July and 15 August about 15,000 more men were moved.